Chapter 10: Shopify Integration

 AdPriority is an embedded Shopify app that reads product data, applies priority scoring rules, and stores sync metadata via metafields.
 This chapter covers every touchpoint between AdPriority and the Shopify platform: authentication, API usage, webhooks, billing, and the App Bridge embedded experience.

-8.1 Authentication: Token Exchange Flow
+10.1 Authentication: Token Exchange Flow

 Shopify deprecated the legacy authorization code flow for embedded apps.
 All new apps must use Token Exchange, where the frontend obtains a session token from App Bridge and the backend exchanges it for an offline access token.
+There is no /auth/callback endpoint and no authorization code grant – Token Exchange is the only supported flow.

 +-------------------+ +-------------------+ +-------------------+